Rory Scannell: Munster

 Scannell was nominated for the 2018 Munster Rugby Player of the Year award in April 2018, his second nomination for the award.
 At the point of his nomination, Scannell had missed just 3 games during the 2017–18 season, and had played every minute of Munster's games in the 2017–18 European Rugby Champions Cup.
 Scannell scored a last-minute 55-metre penalty to earn Munster a 25–24 win against Glasgow Warriors on 27 October 2018 in the 2018–19 Pro14.
 He signed a two-year contract extension with Munster in December 2018.

 Scannell earned his 100th cap for Munster in their fixture against Scarlets on 2 March 2019, becoming the youngest player to do so for the province.
 He signed a two-year contract extension with the province in February 2021 and made his 100th Pro14 appearance as a replacement in Munster's 22–10 away win against Edinburgh in round 12 of the 2020–21 Pro14 on 20 February 2021.
 Scannell earned his 150th cap for Munster in their 18–13 home win against Ulster in round 10 of the 2021–22 United Rugby Championship on 8 January 2022.
 He started in Munster's historic 28–14 win against a South Africa XV in Páirc Uí Chaoimh on 10 November 2022, and signed a two-year contract extension with the province in January 2023.

+Scannell earned his 200th Munster cap when he came off the bench for Alex Nankivell in their quarter final fixture against Sharks during the 2024/25 United Rugby Championship playoffs.
+He was subsequently chosen to be one of Munster's three kickers during the penalty shootout to determine the match after the game ended as a draw in extra time.
+The province lost the shootout six successful penalties to five.

+He departed Munster rugby at the end of the 2024/25 season, after achieving his 200th cap.